 A Single Customer View

-In addition to the 3 challenges I have just spoken about, we also asked you to work with us on a Single Customer View and I was encouraged by the sheer number of people who want to work with us on that project.
+In addition to the three challenges I have just spoken about, we also asked you to work with us on a Single Customer View and I was encouraged by the sheer number of people who want to work with us on that project.

-We held a really successful event with operators, tech suppliers and the ICO back in February.
+We held a successful event with operators, tech suppliers and the ICO back in February.
 We had around a 100 people at that event, which was a fantastic start and gives us confidence that we can find a solution.

-And we need to find a solution, because if we crack the ability to safely and securely share data between operators for the purposes of affordability checks and customer safety that could be a real game changer.
+And we need to find a solution, because if we crack the ability to safely and securely share data between operators for the purposes of affordability and customer safety could be a real game changer.